jo3rn/jo3rn.de/posts/2024-09-19--the-pragmatic-programmer/index.en.md

 ### Inheritance Tax

-A nation state's inheritance tax may not strictly follow this principle, but the following applies to the programming: the more is inherited, the more expensive it can become.
+A nation state's inheritance tax may not strictly follow this principle, but the following applies to programming: the more is inherited, the more expensive it can become.
 Anyone who has ever gotten lost in an inheritance tree will nod in agreement.
 It gets completely hairy when a class inherits from [several classes](https://en.wikipedia.org/wiki/Multiple_inheritance) (looking at you C++ and Python).

 There are “leaner” ways to achieve goals without the need for inheritance:
 - use interfaces for [polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science))